shayanushani/Blog/README.md

 ## Getting your post live

 To get your post live, simply make a branch, create a pull request and then get it merged.
 Netlify will automatically pick up on new commits into master and deploy them.
 Any new content must be approved by @stodesca github will enforce this automatically with its codeowner system.

+## Editing the code

+To start the blog locally run `yarn install` and then run `yarn start`.
+The blog itself supports hot module reloading, so most changes you make should automatically apply in the browser.

+We use [less](http://lesscss.org/) as our css processor, and [https://github.com/css-modules/css-modules](css modules) to import our styles into our components.
+Each component should have a less file with the name of `component.module.less`.
+Note the `.module` for gatsby to understand a less file is a css module you have to have the `.module` otherwise your styles won't get imported.